xitedemon/boom/README.md

 ##### 3. USING CONTAINER :

 &emsp;   Copy all your web scripts to the "web" directory and browse your machine ip to see your content live.

+### FINAL :

+- Be sure to update username and password.

+- Use this container to run Micro Services, test your builds, learn docker.

+### RELEASE :

+- Minor 0.0.1